Hitting Topological Minor Models in Planar Graphs is Fixed Parameter Tractable: Introduction

-In general, a {\sc ${\cal P}$-deletion} problem is determined by some graph class $\mathcal{P}$ and asks, given an $n$-vertex graph $G$ and an integer $k$, whether $G$ can be transformed to a graph in ${\cal P}$ after the deletion of $k$ vertices.
-In other words, the class ${\cal P}$ represents some desired property that we want to impose to the input graph after deleting $k$ vertices.
+In general, a ${\cal P}$-{\sc deletion} problem is determined by some graph class ${\cal P}$ and asks, given an $n$-vertex graph $G$ and an integer $k$, whether $G$ can be transformed to a graph in ${\cal P}$ after the deletion of $k$ vertices.
+In other words, the class ${\cal P}$ represents some desired property that we want to impose on the input graph after deleting $k$ vertices.
 This is a general graph modification problem with great expressive power as it encompasses many problems, depending on the choice of the property ${\cal P}$.
-Unfortunately for most instantiations of ${\cal P}$, this problem is not expected to admit a polynomial time algorithm.
+Unfortunately for most instances of ${\cal P}$, this problem is not expected to admit a polynomial time algorithm.
 Lewis and Yannakakis showed in~\cite{LewisY80then} that for any non-trivial and hereditary graph class ${\cal P}$, the ${\cal P}$-vertex deletion problem is ${\sf NP}$-complete.
-Given this hardness result, an attractive alternative is to consider the standard parameterized version of the problem, called ${\sl p}$\,-{\sc ${\cal P}$-deletion} where the parameter is the number $k$ of vertex deletions.
-In this case the challenge is to investigate for which instantiations of ${\cal P}$, ${\sl p}$\,-{\sc ${\cal P}$-deletion} is fixed parameter tractable (or, in short, is {\sf FPT}), i.e., it can be solved by an $O_{k}(n^{c})$-time algorithm\footnote{ Let $(x_{1},\ldots,x_{l})\in \Bbb{N}^{l}$ and $\chi,\psi: \Bbb{N} \rightarrow \Bbb{N}$.
-We use the notation $\chi(n)=O_{x_{1},\ldots,x_{l}}(\psi(n))$ to denote that there exists a computable function $\phi:\Bbb{N}^{l} \rightarrow \Bbb{N}$ such that $\chi(n)=O( \phi(x_{1},\ldots,x_{l})\cdot \psi(n))$.} (or {\sf FPT}-algorithm), for some constant $c$.
+Given this hardness result, an attractive alternative is to consider the standard parameterized version of the problem, called {\sl p}\,-{\sc ${\cal P}$-deletion} where the parameter is the number $k$ of vertex deletions.
+In this case the challenge is to investigate for which instances of ${\cal P}$, {\sl p}\,-{\sc ${\cal P}$-deletion} is fixed parameter tractable (or, in short, is {\sf FPT}), i.e., it can be solved by an $f(k)\cdot n^{\mathcal{O}(1)}$-time algorithm (also called an {\sf FPT}-algorithm), for some function $f:\Bbb{N}\to\Bbb{N}$.
 There is a long line of research on this general question.
-In many case, this concernins particular properties and possible optimizations of the contribution of $k$ in the function hidden in the ``$O_{k}$'' notation (see e.g.~\cite{BodlaenderHL14}).
+In many cases, this concerns particular properties and possible optimizations of the {\em parametric dependence} $f(k)$ (see e.g.~\cite{BodlaenderHL14}).
 However, it is interesting to notice that {\sf FPT}-algorithms exist for general families of properties.
-In this direction the more general (and compact) results concern properties ${\cal P}$ that can be characterized by the exclusion of some finite set ${\cal F}$ of graphs (i.e., of size bounded by some constant $h$) with respect to some partial ordering relation $\leq $.
+In this direction the more general (and compact) results concern properties ${\cal P}$ that can be characterized by the exclusion of some finite set ${\cal F}$ of graphs of at most $h$ vertices or edges with respect to some partial ordering relation $\leq $.
 We define